Your iPhone presents a lot of different customization options, some of which aren’t very easy to find.

 Are you looking for cool, affordable iPhone cases?
 Check out Amazon’s selection for some great choices.

-Set the Lock Screen Picture in iOS 7 on an iPhone
+How to Set the Lock Screen Picture in iOS 7 on an iPhone (Guide with Pictures)

 The directions below are specifically for an iPhone that is using the iOS 7 operating system.
 The directions are different for phones using earlier versions of iOS.
 You can read this article to learn how to set the lock screen picture in iOS 6.